-47 Nomination of water supply works dealings
+50 Nomination of water supply works dealings

-- (1) Except where subclause (2) applies, a dealing under section 71W of the Act is prohibited if it involves an access licence being amended to nominate a water supply work located in a different groundwater source to that specified in the share component of the access licence. - (2) A dealing under section 71W of the Act that involves an access licence being amended to nominate a water supply work outside of NSW is prohibited unless in accordance with administrative arrangements agreed to, and implemented by, NSW and the other State or Territory.
+- (1) A dealing under 71W of the Act is prohibited if it involves an access licence being amended to nominate a water supply work located in a different groundwater source to that specified in the share component of the access licence. - (2) A dealing under section 71W of the Act is prohibited if it involves an access licence being amended to nominate a water supply work outside of NSW.